flatiron32/WorkingGuidelines/README.md

 Everything I want my team members to know about working for me.

 ## Working with Jacob
+[Here is a collection of articles](articles.md) that have influenced the way I think.
+It may be easier to work with me if you understanding how I approach problems and why.
+That being said:
 - If you think I am wrong, I probably am; tell me why.

 ## Work Schedule